slothsoft/discord-shmotbot/README.md

 ### Add Bot to Server

-Can you just install this bot to your server?
-I'm not sure yet.
+Can you just add this bot to your server?
+I'm not sure yet, but I don't think so.
+You need to let the PC running it on 24/7.